Live Aid: Led Zeppelin reunion

 Led Zeppelin performed for the first time since the death of their drummer John Bonham in 1980.
 Two drummers filled in for Bonham: Phil Collins, who had played on singer Robert Plant's first two solo albums, and Tony Thompson.
-The performance was criticised for Plant's hoarse vocals, Jimmy Page's intoxication and out-of-tune guitar, a lack of rehearsal, and poorly functioning monitors.
+The performance was criticised for Plant's hoarse vocals, Jimmy Page's intoxication and out-of-tune Gibson Les Paul guitar (his Gibson EDS-1275 guitar was in tune), a lack of rehearsal, and poorly functioning monitors.
 Plant described the performance as "a fucking atrocity for us ...
 It made us look like loonies."

 Page later criticised Collins' performance, saying: "Robert told me Phil Collins wanted to play with us.
 I told him that was all right if he knows the numbers.
 But at the end of the day, he didn't know anything.
 We played 'Whole Lotta Love', and he was just there bashing away cluelessly and grinning.
 I thought that was really a joke."
 Collins responded: "It wasn't my fault it was crap...
 If I could have walked off, I would have.
 But then we'd all be talking about why Phil Collins walked off Live Aid – so I just stuck it out...
 I turned up and I was a square peg in a round hole.
 Robert was happy to see me, but Jimmy wasn't."

-Led Zeppelin have blocked broadcasts of the performance and withheld permission for it to be included on the DVD release.
+Led Zeppelin has blocked broadcasts of the performance and withheld permission for it to be included on the DVD release.
 Philadelphia named it "one of the worst rock-and-roll reunions of all time", with Victor Fiorillo writing: "I'd like to be able to blame all of the awfulness on anaemic Phil Collins, who sat in on drums, and Page himself later fingered the Genesis drummer for screwing up the set.
 But Collins was just the beginning of the bad.
 Go ahead.
 Watch and remember.
 It really was that terrible."